London festival closes with film of sexual awakening

 The plot revolves around Hester's attempted suicide, cutting back and forth between her present predicament and the recollections of her romantic past.

-She has left behind the wealthy lifestyle with her High Court judge husband, and is living in a shabby, tiny flat with Page, the dashing love interest who fulfills Hester's newly-awakened physical desires.
+She has left behind the wealthy lifestyle with her High Court judge husband, and is living in a shabby, tiny flat with Page, the dashing love interest who fulfils Hester's newly-awakened physical desires.

 "What's relevant is that somebody gets changed, profoundly changed, by the discovery of sex," said director Davies at a press conference before the evening gala performance.